blucyberchick/markdown-portfolio/README.md

-Read April 2022:
   - The Guilded Ones by Namina Forna
   - Favorite fantasy book 💙  Love strong women
 - The Viscount who Loved Me by Julia Quinn
   - A good cat and mouse romance?